European Court to hear new CIA jail case against Poland

 "As a member of the Council of Europe, Poland is obliged to cooperate with the Court," said Helen Duffy, senior counsel for Abu Zubaydah on behalf of Interights, a human rights group.

-"It needs to begin to engage with the detailed allegations against it and to account for its central role in the rendition program," she said.
+"It needs to begin to engage with the detailed allegations against it and to account for its central role in the rendition programme," she said.

 Abu Zubaydah's application against Poland was on Monday listed by the ECHR as having been "communicated", which means that on a preliminary examination the court believed there was a case to answer.